replit/rfbproxy/README.md

 # Running

-Since this is a proxy, so you'll need to have an RFB server running already.
+Since this is a proxy, you'll need to have an RFB server running already.
 [TigerVNC](https://tigervnc.org/) is a good option:

 ```shell